Xilinx/mlir-air/docs/building.md

 ## Building hardware platforms

+The instructions for building the hardware platform designs are found in the mlir-air/platforms directory:

+- xilinx_vck190_air
+- xilinx_vck5000_air
+- xilinx_vck5000_air_scale_out

 ## Building a Sysroot

-Since the AIE tools are cross-compiling, in order to actually compile code, we need a 'sysroot' directory, containing an ARM rootfs.
+Since the MLIR-AIE tools are cross-compiling, in order to actually compile code, we need a 'sysroot' directory, containing an ARM rootfs.
 This rootfs must match what will be available in the runtime environment.
 Note that copying the rootfs is often insufficient, since many root file systems include absolute links.
 Absolute symbolic links can be converted to relative symbolic links using [symlinks](https://github.com/brandt/symlinks).